Rushland Bois emitting vocal vibrations coast to coast all across the fruited plain behind the Golden EIB microphone.

 And it gets worse.

-The more fixes necessary.
+The more fixes necessary?

 Why?

-The more government offered, the more government promised.
+The more government promised.

 This is an ideal recipe for what Obama wants.